 Does Corporate Social Responsibility Lead to Superior Financial Performance?
 A Regression Discontinuity Approach

 This study examines the effect of corporate social responsibility (CSR) on financial performance.
-Specifically, we analyze the effect of CSR-related shareholder proposals that pass or fail by a small margin of votes.
+Specifically, I analyze the effect of CSR-related shareholder proposals that pass or fail by a small margin of votes.
 The passage of such "close-call" proposals is akin to a random assignment of CSR to companies and hence provides a clean causal estimate.
-Consistent with the view that CSR is a valuable resource, we find that adopting a CSR-related proposal leads to superior financial performance.
-The effect is weaker for companies with higher levels of CSR, suggesting that CSR is a resource with decreasing marginal returns.
-Finally, consistent with institutional theory, we find that the effect is stronger for companies operating in industries where institutional norms of CSR are higher.
+Consistent with the view that CSR is a valuable resource, I find that the adoption of CSR proposals leads to positive announcement returns and superior accounting performance.
+When I examine the channels through which companies benefit from CSR, I find that the adoption of CSR proposals is associated with an increase in labor productivity and sales growth.
+This evidence suggests that CSR improves employee satisfaction and helps companies cater to customers that are responsive to sustainable practices.

 JEL Classification: M14, D24working papers series